jenrichmond/RLadiesSydney-blogdown/content/courses/ryouwithme/02-CleanItUp-4.md

 2. Some summary data from our own sydneybeaches dataset
 3. A wickedly complex example from a cognition experiment out of [Dani Navarro's](https://twitter.com/djnavarro) lab

-# STOP THE PRESS
+### STOP THE PRESS

 > #RYouWithMe now has a data package!
-Check out https://ryouwithme.netlify.app/ for details about how to install and use the package to read the bakers, beach summary and frames data using the package.
+Check out https://ryouwithme.netlify.app/ for details about how to install and use the package to read the bakers, beach summary and frames data.

 Each example is a little different, but in each case we can use `gather` and `spread` to do switch between different formats.
 We'll walk you through the process step by step, but the basic idea is shown graphically in this lovely animation made by [Garrick Aden-Buie](https://twitter.com/grrrck).